zbrkic/non-compos-mentis/site/_posts/2017-10-24-couchbase-kubernetes.md

 Couchbase Java client SDK has a [CouchbaseAsyncRepository](https://github.com/couchbase/couchbase-java-client/blob/master/src/main/java/com/couchbase/client/java/repository/CouchbaseAsyncRepository.java), but since it requires an `AsyncBucket` for instantiation, it was not useful to me.

 {: .notice--warning}
-If the CB cluster is not reachable during bootstrap, the CB SDK client goes crazy and keeps trying to connect to the server; the class that does this is `ConfigEndpoint` and as of this writing, there's no limit to how many times it tries before giving up.
+If the CB cluster is not reachable during bootstrap, the CB SDK client goes crazy and keeps trying to connect to the server; the class that does this is `AbstractEndpoint` and as of this writing, there's no limit to how many times it tries before giving up.
 This is a felony offense if you ask me: It floods the logs with `java.net.ConnectException: Connection refused` errors.
 However, reconnection attempts after a successful connection had been established but later dropped can somewhat be configured using the [client settings](https://developer.couchbase.com/documentation/server/current/sdk/java/client-settings.html).

 ### CB Server